“As we have said before, so now I say again, if anyone preaches any other gospel to you than what you have received, let him be accursed”

 Christians should hold in abhorrence those who impugn the cross.

+The very nature of the gospel is at stake when people introduce works into salvation or sanctification.
 Those who add works to salvation impugn the cross.
-The very nature of the gospel is at stake when people introduce works into salvation or sanctification.
-Because of this, we hold those who change the gospel in abhorrence.
+Because of this, we hold those who change the gospel in hostility.

 “If anyone comes to you and does not bring this doctrine, do not receive him into your house nor greet him; for he who greets him shares in his evil deeds” (2 John 10-11).